CLaRa: Bridging Retrieval and Generation with Continuous Latent Reasoning: CLaRa: Retrieval and generation joint training

 While the compressor distills documents into compact representations, a key challenge is how to retrieve and leverage these representations effectively for downstream reasoning.
 Conventional RAG systems train the retriever and generator separately, often resulting in a mismatch between what retrieval considers “relevant’’ and what generation truly needs, as well as two isolated representation spaces.
 To address this, we propose CLaRa, which unifies retrieval and generation by training both within a single pretrained LLM through a differentiable retrieval module.
 Achieving end-to-end training, however, requires a retrieval space that is both stable and computationally manageable—full documents are far too large to be re-indexed throughout optimization.
 To solve this, we use the compressor trained in SCP to produce \textbf{high-quality} compact representations that remain stable even when the rest of the model updates.
 By retrieving over these frozen compressed vectors, CLaRa can support end-to-end optimization of retrieval and generation using only a shared cross-entropy loss, without requiring relevance-labeled data.

-\paragraph{Framework Overview} As shown in Figure~\ref{fig:main_method}, each of the document is compressed into a dense embedding $\mathbf{M}_i = \theta_c(t_i)$ using a pretrained compressor $\theta_c$.
+\paragraph{Framework Overview} As shown in Fig~\ref{fig:main_method}, each document is compressed into a dense embedding $\mathbf{M}_i = \theta_c(t_i)$ using the pretrained compressor $\theta_c$.
 The compressor remains frozen to allow offline document encoding.
 We then train a query reasoner ($\theta_{qr}$), a LoRA adapter initialized from $\theta_c$, to represent queries in the same space and with the same number of memory tokens as document representations.
-Through next-token prediction (NTP) training, $\theta_{qr}$ learns not only to encode query intent but also to anticipate relevant document content, enhancing retrieval and answer generation.
+Through NTP training, $\theta_{qr}$ learns not only to encode query intent but also to anticipate relevant document content, enhancing retrieval and answer generation.
 For example, given ``\textit{Which city hosted the first modern Olympic Games?}'', an embedding-based retriever may miss ``first'' or ``modern,'' whereas the NTP-trained query reasoner favors documents mentioning ``Athens 1896,'' which better satisfies retrieval with reasoning needs.
-We use cosine similarity to determine the relevance between query and documents:
+We use cosine similarity between query embedding $\mathbf{q}_i$ and document embedding $\mathbf{M}_i$ to obtain a relevance score: